Skip to main content

 • music

-The music and ambient sound design are highly praised, effectively enhancing the horror atmosphere and drawing comparisons to titles like Silent Hill and Cry of Fear.
-While the ambience is generally well-executed, some users noted moments where the silence felt too pronounced.
-Overall, the music is considered a strong and integral part of the game's experience.
+The music and ambient sound design received praise for effectively enhancing the horror atmosphere, with frequent comparisons to Silent Hill and Cry of Fear.
+Players appreciated the safe room tracks and overall ambience, though some noted moments of overly quiet sections.
+Overall, the music is regarded as a strong element contributing significantly to the game's mood.

-• “The music and ambience are perfect, with solid voice work and environments familiar to horror enthusiasts but varied; the gameplay is very reminiscent of Cry of Fear, Condemned, and Silent Hill.”
+• “The music and ambience are perfect, with solid voice work and varied environments familiar to horror enthusiasts.”

-• “The sound design and music do a lot for the overall experience.”
+• “The sound design and music greatly enhance the overall experience.”

-• “Especially loved the ambient music, it reminded me a lot of Silent Hill.”
+• “Especially loved the ambient music, which reminded me a lot of Silent Hill.”

 • emotional